letsjump/Yii-AutoActiveForm/README.md

 		)
 	);
 ```
-If you also need to add some $htmlOptions to every field of this form, there is a special $addHtmlOptions parameter:
+If you also need to add some $htmlOptions to every field of this form, there is a special `addHtmlOptions` parameter:
 ```php
 $form=$this->beginWidget('application.components.customForm',
 		array(